akaabdullahmateen/roadmap/mechatronics/control-systems/examples/index.md

     Matching with the equation (4), we observe that $y_3 = k_1 y_1 + k_2 y_2$.
 Therefore, the second order differential equation is indeed a linear system.

-## Example 3: Proving that a non-homogenous second order differential equation is non-linear
+## Example 3: Proving that a second order differential equation is non-linear

 !!! example